GGGeorgiev20/kole/README.md

 ### Command-Line Arguments

 - **`--help`**: Displays the help menu and exits the program.
-- **`--config`**: Creates a default config file, if one doesn't already exist and doesn't compile the project.
-Mainly used when starting a new project.
 - **`--clear`**: Deletes EVERYTHING in the `obj` directory.
 Useful when you need to rebuild all object files.
 - **`--debug`**: Prints debug logs.
 Helps when the program doesn't compile and you're debugging it.
 - **`--autorun`**: Runs the final executable after a successful build.
 All arguments after it are passed to the executable.
+- **`--config`**: Creates a default config file, if one doesn't already exist and doesn't compile the project.
+Mainly used when starting a new project.
+- **`--createdirs`**: Creates all necessary directories, if they doesn't already exist and doesn't compile the project.
+Mainly used when starting a new project.